Sage-Bionetworks/BridgeDocs/_articles/v2/scheduling.md

 2. For each event in the activity event map, calculate the “day since event N” for this participant, using the local time of the device.
 For example, in Java, you would use something like `ChronoUnit.DAYS.between(eventTimestamp, now)`;
 3. For each event ID in the map, search for scheduled events that have the same `startEventId`, where the `startDay` <= `daysSince` and `endDay` >= `daysSince`. **Scheduled activities that are keyed off an event that is not in the participant’s events are ignored;**
 4. Once you have all these scheduled sessions assembled, remove any sessions where the `startTime` and `expiration` values define a local time window that is outside of the local time;
 5. Now retrieve the adherence records for the remaining session instance GUIDs of these sessions.
-You should set `currentTimestampsOnly=true`, leave `recordType` unset, and to filter out long-running persistent assessments, you should set `startTime` and `endTime` values for the search;
+You should set `currentTimestampsOnly=true`, leave `adherenceRecordType` unset, and to filter out long-running persistent assessments, you should set `startTime` and `endTime` values for the search;
 6. Remove any scheduled sessions that have `finishedOn` timestamps, and from in-process sessions, remove any scheduled assessments with `finishedOn` timestamps;
 7. The remaining scheduled sessions and their scheduled assessments are currently available to be performed by the user, including those that have `startedOn` timestamps but that have not been finished (no `finishedOn` timestamp).